-If the transferFiles job template attribute is not supported or its value's FileTransferMode::inputStream is set to false, then the input file is always expected at the host where the job is executed, irrespective of whether a hostname was specified.
+If the 'transferFiles' job template attribute is not supported or its value's 'FileTransferMode::inputStream' is set to 'false', then the input file is always expected at the host where the job is executed, irrespective of whether a hostname was specified.

-The PARAMETRIC_INDEX placeholder can be used at any position for parametric job templates and SHALL be substituted by the underlying DRM system with the parametric job's index.
+The 'PARAMETRIC_INDEX' placeholder can be used at any position for parametric job templates and SHALL be substituted by the underlying DRM system with the parametric job's index.

-A HOME_DIRECTORY placeholder at the beginning of the attribute value denotes the remaining portion as a relative file specification resolved relative to the job's user's home directory at the host where the file is located.
+A 'HOME_DIRECTORY' placeholder at the beginning of the attribute value denotes the remaining portion as a relative file specification resolved relative to the job's user's home directory at the host where the file is located.

-A WORKING_DIRECTORY placeholder at the beginning of the attribute value denotes the remaining portion as a relative file specification resolved relative to the job's working directory at the host where the file is located.
+A 'WORKING_DIRECTORY' placeholder at the beginning of the attribute value denotes the remaining portion as a relative file specification resolved relative to the job's working directory at the host where the file is located.

-The inputPath MUST be specified in a syntax that is common at the host where the file is located.
+The 'inputPath' MUST be specified in a syntax that is common at the host where the file is located.

-If set, and the job was successfully submitted, and the file can't be read, the job enters the state, JobProgramState.FAILED.
+If set, and the job were successfully submitted, and the file can't be read, the job enters the state, 'JobState.FAILED'.